Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		it is placed on the news Minia teleports to Makkusu enraged that he told

-	- Makkusu learns that Airiona is a cyvolter and he may have been helping them
+	- Makkusu learns that Airiona is a cyvolter and he may have been helped them
 7. **Approach To The Inmost Cave**<br>
 Episodes: 13, 14, 15